ReynaldoAMartinez/Microsoft-30-day-challenge/README.md

 # Purpose

-Through this project, I want to show my knowledge, and skills to create a Microsoft SOC lab from the ground up, configure Microsoft Sentinel, Defender for Endpoint, Defender for Office 365, and Entra ID.
+Through this project, I show my knowledge, and skills to create a Microsoft SOC lab from the ground up, how to configure Microsoft Sentinel, Defender for Endpoint, Defender for Office 365, and Entra ID.
-My goal is to examine identity-based threats, malware, and phishing.
-Also, to create incident reports that are mapped to MITRE ATT&CK, and apply workflows for detection and response utilized in a SOC environment.
+Also, I apply workflows to examine identity-based threats, malware, phishing, and how to create incident reports that are mapped to MITRE ATT&CK for detection and response like are utilized in a SOC environment.

 ___

 # Project Overview

 The project is divided in four modules for a period of 30-days.
 Using actual Microsoft security tools, this challenge aims to demonstrate what a contemporary cloud SOC analyst does.
-From my own lab setting, I will look into phishing emails, identify malicious activity, look for dangers, and prepare incident reports.

 <div align="center">